maiku1008/sudoku/README.md

 ## Use

-We have several options to interfaced with the application.
+We have several options to interface with the application.

 Run with `-s` flag to solve a single puzzle.